Document Type : Research Article

 Abstract

-This article compares four Persian translations of Shakespearean sonnets, analyzing selected verses in light of Holmes's proposed translation strategies.
+This article compares four Persian translations of Shakespearean sonnets, analyzing selected verses through the lens of Holmes’s translation strategies.
 The study aims to identify prevailing translation strategies.
-According to Holmes, the translated poetry is a "meta-poetry," and the translator, a “meta-poet”, attempts to recreate the verbal identity within a more or less similar structure to the original poem.
-The methodology is qualitative-analytical and aligns with the translation studies map.
-The four types of meta-poem—imitative, analogical, organic, and deviant—are categorized into two approaches: "form-derivative" for the first two and "content-derivative" for the latter two.
-The results show that Tabibzadeh's translation follows an analogical strategy, producing translations that resemble the meta-poetry of Shakespearean sonnets in Persian.
-Tafazzoli's translation is form-derivative, Moghadam's translation employs a deviant strategy, and Abjadiyan's translation adopts a middle path.
+According to Holmes, the translated poetry is a ‘meta-poetry’, and the translator, a ‘meta-poet’, attempts to recreate the verbal essence within a structure that closely mirrors the original poem.
+The employed methodology is qualitative-analytical and is positioned within the framework of translation studies.
+The four types of meta-poem—imitative, analogical, organic, and deviant—are categorized into two approaches: the first two are form-derivative, while the latter two are content-derivative.
+Results show that Tabibzadeh’s translation follows an analogical strategy, producing translations that resemble the meta-poetry of Shakespearean sonnets in Persian.
+Tafazzoli’s translation is form-derivative, Moghadam’s translation employs a deviant strategy, and Abjadiyan’s translation adopts a middle path.
 Overall, this study highlights the importance of translation strategies in creating effective and faithful translations of poetry.

 Keywords